A Computational Approach

 Computer Lab: Wednesday evenings, 7--10 PM, Room 14-0637.

-Mechanics Book (HTML), first edition
+Mechanics Book (HTML), second edition

 Structure and Interpretation of Computer Programs, second edition (HTML)